A

 textured endpapers were all chosen so as not to distract from the talisman

 itself.
-These are elegant and hauntingly executed by Hockley.
-They are also an
+These are elegant and hauntingly executed by Cross.
+Whilst the magic

-magic involves the respectful conjuration of noble planetary spirits there is
+system presented involves the respectful conjuration of noble planetary spirits

-an implied acceptance of human foibles, with talismans for the promotion of
+there is an implied acceptance of human foibles, with talismans for the

 There is no cursing of your neighbours to be found.
 The ones for good fortune